21 Things To Do Around London Bridge With Kids

 This beautiful dock area is located so near Tower Bridge.
 It’s actually Central London’s only marina and the perfect place for a family walk.

 This beautiful market has lots of shops, pubs and resteraunts.
 It was also used as a filming location for Harry Potter and the Philosopher’s Stone.
-It gives all the Diagon Alley vibes kids will love!
+It gives all the Diagon Alley vibes that teens and older kids will love!

 Another Harry Potter filming location is the Millennium Bridge.
 Death Eaters are seen destroying it in The Half Blood Prince.